aesteri/go-getrelease/README.md

 ```

 ##### Gitlab
-Gitlab client provided three ways of authentication: `OAuth`, `Private Token` and `Basic Authorization`.
+Gitlab client provides three ways of authentication: `OAuth`, `Private Token` and `Basic Authorization`.
 You can create
 the client accordingly using one of New functions.
 Examples:

 ```go